AbinayaPuvaneshwari/Task02/README.md

-# Task02
+# Stopwatch-Project
-Creating Stop watch using HTML,CSS, JavaScript
+A simple stopwatch program using HTML CSS and JavaScript!